Skip to navigation Skip to content

 Note: due to system limitations, if a customer is entitled to less than $1.00 of a payment component (for example, CES/PHA) the system rounds up and pays exactly $1.00.
 This displays on the Payment Summary (PS) screen.
 ADEX however, displays the exact amount of their entitlement, for example $0.44.

-It is important for Compliance Officers to establish what the customer was actually paid, and actually received, when raising debts, as in these circumstances it may be different to ADEX.
+When raising debts, it is important for staff to establish what the customer was actually paid and actually received, as in these circumstances, it may be different to ADEX.

 2